devops-surya/devops-training/PREREQ_LINUXBASICS/BasicLinux.md

 locate <filename>
 ```

-* TO clear the screen :
+* To clear the screen :
 ```
 clear or ctrl+l
 ```